Complete ID Identity Theft Protection Cost & Pricing Plans 2024

 Add child monitoring $2.99 per month $3.99 per month

 FYI: Want the lowdown on identity theft monitoring and protection from A-Z?
-Check out our Complete ID Theft Protection Buyer’s Guide.
+Check out our complete identity theft protection buyer’s guide.

 Complete ID Plans Breakdown

 Complete ID keeps things very simple.
-In fact, there’s only one plan on Complete ID’s menu.
+In fact, there was only one plan to choose from, which is what you’re likely on if you’re a Complete ID member right now.

-Subscribing to Complete ID nets you plenty of coverage, none more important than triple-bureau credit monitoring.
-Monitoring from all three bureaus is a huge plus in my book, and something that typically only comes with the highest-tier ID theft protection packages.
+Monitoring from all three bureaus is a huge bonus in my book, and something that typically only comes with the highest-tier identity theft protection packages.

-Why do I love having monitoring from all three major bureaus?
-Because, by checking in with Equifax, Experian, and TransUnion, Complete ID makes sure I don’t miss any important financial events that might slip through the cracks, causing real havoc when I least expect it.
-That’s why I always recommend signing up with a service that offers triple-bureau coverage.
+Why do we love having monitoring from all three major bureaus?
+Because, by checking in with Equifax, Experian, and TransUnion, Complete ID makes sure we don’t miss any important financial events that might slip through the cracks, causing real havoc when we least expect it.
+That’s why we always recommend signing up with a service that offers triple-bureau coverage.

 Did You Know?
 If you want a credit boost (or your credit rating has taken an unexpected hit), just ask a family member or friend with a credit card in good standing to make you an authorized user.
 Their good credit is now yours.